What is an Accessible Document?

 Remove Blank Paragraphs

-If a document contains various blank paragraphs, screen readers will announce every blank paragraph encountered, which can be disorienting to listen to.
+If a document contains blank paragraph breaks, screen readers will very likely read every blank paragraph encountered and read it aloud.
+This can quickly become disorienting to listen to, so avoid using the "ENTER" key to.

-• Avoid using the "enter" key to create empty space.
+• In short, avoid using the "enter" key to create empty space.
 Instead, add blank paragraph spacing by modifying the paragraph spacing options found in most word-processors

 • Impacts both visual users and visually-impaired users